Guardian Portal

 • Leadership responsibility

-Exact rank names, permissions, and internal distinctions may be adjusted by guild leadership as needed, so long as the purpose of rank remains consistent with this Charter.
+Leadership may adjust the exact rank names, permissions, and internal distinctions, provided the purpose of rank stays consistent with this Charter.

 4. Standard

-Rank should serve function first.
-Titles may carry meaning, but responsibility, conduct, and trust matter more than presentation.
+Rank serves function first.
+A title can carry meaning, but conduct and trust matter more than the title itself.

 Section VI